DSharpPlus/DSharpPlus/docs/articles/beyond_basics/intents.md

 Intents were added to Discord to help the service not have to push so many events to the bots that were not using them.
-If you are going to be needing to subscribe to any type of event, they are going to have to be defined **BOTH** within the [Discord Application under the Bot Page][0] on Discords Site and also within the @DSharpPlus.DiscordConfiguration.
+If you are going to be needing to subscribe to any type of event, they are going to have to be defined **BOTH** within the [Discord Application under the Bot Page][0] on Discords Site and also within the `DiscordConfiguration`.

 ### Discord Application